chronoql/gossip/README.md

 **Chronoql Gossip** is a desktop operating environment designed to solve the "context window" problem.
 It provides a suite of visual, offline-first tools to help you define strict architectural boundaries, compress your codebase into optimized LLM prompts, and safely integrate AI-generated payloads back into your local file system.

 Everything happens locally.
-No cloud syncs, no telemetry, no internet required.
+No cloud syncs, no telemetry getting sent to remote servers, no internet required.
 Your codebase and your architecture remain entirely sovereign.

 ------